-Well this just put the spin on plain old Roast Chicken!
-Don’t get me wrong, roast chook would have to be one of my all time fave’s however, sometimes even the staples need a little life put back in them.
+Well this Indian Roast Chicken version just put the spin on plain old Roast Chicken!
+Don’t get me wrong, roast chook would have to be one of my all time favourites but sometimes even the staples need a little life put back in them.
 Lightly spiced, tender and super easy the only thing required for this delight is a little marinating time.
 The longer the better as this chicken was sublimely tender and finger lickin’ good!

 Olive oil for drizzling